Teksta versija

 (1) The Bureau shall:

-1) coordinate development processes of the Production system of official statistics;
+1) coordinate the development processes of the system for the production of official statistics;

-2) draw up the Official Statistics Programme, including reviewing and deciding on whether the statistics of the State institution the respective institution intends to include in the Official Statistics Programme complies with the objectives and criteria of official statistics;
+2) draw up the Official Statistics Programme, including the reviewing and deciding on whether the statistics of a State authority which the respective institution intends to include in the Official Statistics Programme conforms to the objectives and criteria of official statistics;

 3) prepare the census programme;

-4) prepare a catalogue of statistical classifications and questionnaires for official statistics;
+4) prepare a catalogue of statistical classifications and forms of official statistics;

 5) ensure statistical observation of the price of consumer goods and services;

-6) participate in the initial development of administrative data source records, further development and decision-making on the termination of their use, promoting continued use of the administrative data sources for the objectives of production of official statistics, and coordinate standardisation of such administrative data source records under the supervision of State institution, that have a significant role in preparing data to be used for the production of official statistics;
+6) participate in the initial and further development of the administrative data source records under the supervision of State authorities and decision-making on the termination of their use, promoting the continued use of administrative data source records for the objectives of the production of official statistics, and coordinate the standardisation of such administrative data source records under the supervision of State authorities which have a significant role in preparing data to be used for the production of official statistics;

-7) ensure coordination of development, provision and dissemination of European statistics at the national level in accordance with Regulation No 223/2009 and to act as a point of contact in Latvia for the European Commission on matters of European statistics.
+7) ensure coordination of the development, preparation and dissemination of European statistics at the national level in accordance with Regulation No. 223/2009, and act as the point of contact in Latvia for the European Commission on matters of European statistics.

 (2) The Bureau shall have the following rights: